David Wood, The Stabilization Facility for Libya - An Independent Strategic and Operational Review, (United Nations Development Programme, 2019)

 This report is designed to help international actors plan their assistance by: (1)

-providing deeper insight as to the nature of conflict dynamics in the country; (2) asking a set of challenging questions which aid actors should collectively answer; (3) suggesting principles for delivering aid that may help answer these questions; and (4) by identifying critical peacebuilding needs that should be prioritised when planning assistance.
+providing deeper insight as to the nature of conflict dynamics in the country; (2) asking a set of challenging questions which aid actors should collectively answer; (3) suggesting principles for delivering aid that may help answer these questions; and (4) by identifying critical peacebuilding needs that should be prioritized when planning assistance.
 The analysis and findings outlined below, while developed for the German Federal Ministry for Economic Cooperation and Development (BMZ) as food for thought as it develops its assistance strategy for Libya, are also relevant for a wider set of aid actors and as stimulus for collective thinking on how to most effectively promote the transition and peace in Libya.

 Sara Bjerg Moller: The United States and the Middle East: Interests, Risks, Costs," with Daniel Byman, Sustainable Security: Rethinking American National Security Strategy, Oxford University Press, 2016.